 Check it out where is Jericoacoara on the map:

-Jericoacoara is 300km from Fortaleza city, the capital of Ceará State.
+Jericoacoara is 300km from Fortaleza city, capital of Ceará State.

-In combination of weather and good prices, we suggest between September and November.
+In combination with weather and good prices, we suggest between September and November.

 Find the seasons below: